Buying A Used iPhone? Read This First

 If the phone passes all of the following tests, it could be worth your hard earned money.

-The first thing you’ll want to do is crank up the brightness on the phone and open up the “Settings” or “Notes” app so you can get a white background on the screen.
-Does the white look truly white?
 Some screens can develop a slight tint, usually pink.
-It might not seem like a big deal now, there’s a good chance it could get worse in time.
+It might not seem like a big deal now, but there’s a good chance it could get worse in time.

 You’ll want to test all of the phone’s buttons to make sure they’re performing normally, including the mute switch.
 After you’re satisfied these are functional, focus on the home button.
 Does it spin or wiggle more than usual?
 If it does either, this could be a sign that the button was replaced with a low-quality part.